BibliothecaDAO/master-scroll/docs/game/wonders.md

 # Wonders
 ---

-> 50 Wonders spread throughout the world.
+> 50 Wonders are spread throughout the Realmverse.
 Wonders are mythical buildings that demand respect.
 They are all unique in various ways.
 Who built them is unknown...